worldstudio/worldstudio.github.io/_theme/climate-justice.md

 left_p_html: >-
   <p>As of this writing, the top five hottest years on record are
   2016, 2015, 2014, 2013 and 2010.
 2017 so far is the second&ndash;hottest year
-  on record, after 2016.</p>
+  on record, after 2016.
+Climate change is not just an environmental issue, or a social justice issue, or an economic issue.</p>
 right_p_html: >-
-  <p>Climate change is not just an environmental issue, or a social justice
+  <p>It is one of the biggest challenges humanity has
-  issue, or an economic issue.
-It is one of the biggest challenges humanity has ever faced, and the consequences impact everything from food shortages to mass migration to escalating political discord and conflict.
+  ever faced, and the consequences impact everything from food shortages to mass migration to escalating political discord and conflict.
 It is essential that we work together to solve the climate crisis.</p><p>That means